-- Investments are largely hedged versus the reference currency. - The fund invests without any benchmark restrictions.
-The performance of the fund is not benchmarked against an index. - Owing to the varying mixed asset allocation, this fund could be treated in specific phases as a bond fund for tax purposes in the UK.
-Investors should therefore contact a tax advisor. - The exchange rate risk between USD and EUR is largely hedged.
+- Owing to the varying mixed asset allocation, this fund could be treated in specific phases as a bond fund for tax purposes in the UK.
+Investors should therefore contact a tax advisor. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - The exchange rate risk between USD and EUR is largely hedged.